 When Theresa May said “Brexit means Brexit”, concerns of the effect this will have on the economy and UK businesses billowed.
 So what have we seen since Article 50 was issued?

 The contract recruitment business has grown, as businesses are choosing to hire temps amidst this uncertainty.
 There are still roles to be filled, and still people ready to fill them.

 Today, more than three-quarters of the recruitment industry consists of contract recruitment.

-Click here to read about the growth of recruitment, and how contract recruitment has been the stand out branch of the industry.
+Click here to read about the growth of the uk recruitment industry.